S.Africa Government Holds Urgent Talks Over Anti-Migrant Tensions

 South Africa has experienced repeated waves of xenophobic violence over the past two decades.

-Analysts say it reflects deep structural problems in the country, where unemployment stands at nearly 33 percent, becoming significantly higher when discouraged job seekers are included.
+Analysts say it reflects deep structural problems in the country, where unemployment stands at nearly 33 %, becoming significantly higher when discouraged job seekers are included.illegal migrants foreign nationals

 Legal Disclaimer: